This post may contain some affiliate links which means we can earn commission at no extra cost to you.

 Grab a seat on the Guadalupe boat on the seafront to watch the sunset with great Italian wine and even better pasta.

-If you’re hiring a car, don’t forget to check if your hotel offers parking.
+If you’re hiring a car (which we highly recommend doing!), don’t forget to check if your hotel offers parking.
 It’s notoriously hard to find a space in this part of Malta.

 For a boutique hotel bang in the middle of all the action, stay at Hugo’s.
 It’s adults-only, there’s an infinity pool and some rooms have a hot tub.